 As a responsible employer, it’s a good idea to have a whistleblowing policy in place.
-After all, there is a lot at risk for both you and your employee.
-By having a policy, it reassures your employees that their concerns will be taken seriously and they won’t suffer any adverse consequences.
-It also reduces the chance of any claims being mishandled and of your company winding up fighting a tribunal case.
+In cases like these, a lot can be at risk for both you and your employee.
+Having a policy reassures your employees that their concerns will be taken seriously, and they won’t suffer any consequences.
+It also reduces the chance of any claims being mishandled and of your company ending up fighting a tribunal case.

-You should also be genuinely supportive of any whistleblowing policy and not just pay lip service to it.
-Company reputations have been made or indeed broken by how senior management has reacted to whistleblowing scandals.
+You should also be genuinely supportive of any whistleblowing policy.
+Company reputations have been made (or indeed broken) by how senior management has reacted to whistleblowing scandals.

 - The seriousness that your organisation would treat whistleblowing claims, along with detailing the investigations you'd undertake into wrongdoing.